-Do not take Lurasidone Sandoz if:
+Do not take LAVIONE if you have an allergy to:

-- you have an allergy to lurasidone hydrochloride (the active ingredient in Lurasidone Sandoz) or any of the ingredients listed at the end of this leaflet. - you are taking medicines that can affect how your body processes Lurasidone Sandoz such as:

-- ketoconazole or voriconazole, used to treat certain fungal infections

-- ritonavir, used to treat HIV infection

-- carbamazepine, used to treat convulsions (fits)
+- any medicine containing lurasidone - any of the ingredients listed at the end of this leaflet - you are taking medicines that can affect how your body processes LAVIONE such as: - ketoconazole or voriconazole, used to treat certain fungal infections - ritonavir, used to treat HIV infection - carbamazepine, used to treat convulsions (fits) - phenytoin, used to treat convulsions (fits) and some heart conditions - rifampicin or clarithromycin, used to treat bacterial infections - herbal medicines derived from

-- phenytoin, used to treat convulsions (fits) and some heart conditions - rifampicin or clarithromycin, used to treat bacterial infections herbal medicines derived from St. John's wort, used to treat depression.
+St. John's Wort (hypericum perforatum), used to treat depression.

+Some of the symptoms of an allergic reaction may include:

+- shortness of breath

+- · wheezing or difficulty breathing

+- swelling of the face, lips, tongue or other parts of the body

+- rash, itching or hives on the skin.

-Do not take Lurasidone Sandoz after the expiry date printed on the pack or the packaging is torn or shows signs of tampering.
+Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.